 I’m not trying to compare race relations in a fantasy story to the real-world issues today.
 What I’m trying to say is before you let that hate and frustration fill your heart, before your type that profanity-laced rant on Twitter or Facebook, remember this … Be a part of the solution, not a part of the problem.

 # # #

 Mark Piggott is the author of the Forever Avalon book series.
-Forever Avalon is available for purchase at Amazon and Barnes and Noble.
-The Dark Tides is available for purchase at Amazon, Barnes and Noble, and iUniverse publishing.
+Forever Avalon is available for purchase as a book/ebook at Amazon.
+The Dark Tides is available for purchase as a book/ebook at Amazon, Barnes and Noble, and iUniverse publishing.
 The Outlander War, Book Three of the Forever Avalon series is coming soon.